JingwenWang95/ORB_SLAM2/README.md

 # 5. Evaluation Tools
 We recommend you to use EVO tool https://github.com/MichaelGrupp/evo for evaluating the performance of ORB-SLAM2.
 You can simply install it via `pip`.
 For more detailed instructions please refer to their GitHub page.

 As you are running in monocular mode, the camera trajectory will suffer from scale ambiguity and scale drift.
 So you will need to do 7-DoF alignment between the estimated trajectory and the groundtruth.
 This can be done by specifying the option `--align` and `--correct_scale`, or simply `as`.

-But EVO can only do the
+But EVO can only do the scale alignment on sequences